GAN2GAN: Generative Noise Learning for Blind Denoising with Single Noisy Images: Main Method: Three Components of GAN2GAN

-The primary motivation of GAN2GAN is simple; given a single noisy image $\mathbf{Z}^{(i)}$, we want to generate two image pairs $(\hat{\mathbf{Z}}_1^{(i)},\hat{\mathbf{Z}}_2^{(i)})$ that correspond to the noisy images for the same underlying clean image of $\mathbf{Z}^{(i)}$, but each with independent realization of the noise that is present in $\mathbf{Z}^{(i)}$.
-Such generation is challenging, since we have to blindly separate the noise and the clean image solely from $\Zb^{(i)}$, learn the distribution of the noise, and switch only the noise part of $\Zb^{(i)}$ with the independent realizations of the noise.
-Despite the challenge, once successful, we can then use those pairs to carry out the N2N training to train a denoiser.
-To achieve this goal, we propose the following 3 steps of our GAN2GAN.

-\subsubsection{Smooth noisy patch extraction}
+\subsection{Smooth noisy patch extraction}

 The first step is to extract the noisy image patches from $\mathcal{D}$ that correspond to smooth, homogeneous areas.
-Then, by exploiting the fact that the noise is zero-mean and additive, we can subtract the mean of each patch to obtain the patches of pure ``noise''.
-Such noise patches are then used to train a W-GAN that can simulate the noise, as described in the next subsection.

-Our extraction method is based on the GCBD method proposed in \cite{chen2018image}, but we make an important improvement.
-The GCBD determines a patch $\pb$ is smooth if it satisfies the following rules for all of its smaller sub-patches, $\mathbf{q}_j$:
+Our extraction method is similar to that of the GCBD proposed in \citep{chen2018image}, but we make a critical improvement.
+The GCBD determines a patch $\pb$ (of pre-determined size) is smooth if it satisfies the following for \textit{all} of its smaller sub-patches, $\mathbf{q}_j$, with some hyperparameters $\mu, \gamma\in(0,1)$: